What is an Anadromous Fish?

 Sockeye salmon spend 1-4 years in the ocean before returning to fresh water to spawn.
 Body size of adults is variable, but can range 45-60 cm in length and 1.6-3.2 Kg in weight.
 Sockeye salmon die after spawning (semelparous).

 How to distinguish the ocean phase: Sockeye salmon do not have black spots present on the body or tail.
-Scales are regularly arranged in regular rows on the body.
-Flesh color is bright red.
+Scales are neatly arranged in regular rows on the body.
+Meat color is bright red, relatively firm, and high in fat content compared to chum and pink salmon.

 Coho salmon originate both in Asia and North America.
 Coho salmon fry generally remain in freshwater for one to two years and then migrate to the ocean.
 After approximately 18 months at sea, the fish return to their freshwater spawning areas.